raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         ---
         ## Credits
         - Images of branching and merging from https://digitalvarys.com/git-branch-and-its-operations/
-        - Image of Delhi metro rail map from Government of India
+        - Image of Delhi metro rail map from the Government of India
         - CI/CD from [redhat.com](https://redhat.com)
         - [https://www.w3schools.com/git/default.asp?remote=github](https://www.w3schools.com/git/default.asp?remote=github)
         - Microsoft and GitHub for their educational support of students